School PD Requirements in Kentucky

 (502) 564-3141

 Disclaimer: Please ensure the information and courses meet requirements for your school and circumstances and align with what your state Department of Education requires.
-The new continuing education information and school PD requirements in Kentucky listed on this page are current as of June 21st, 2021 to meet the best information available.
+The new continuing education information and school PD requirements in Kentucky listed on this page are current as of December 6th, 2023 to meet the best information available.
 State professional development requirements and may change and it is your responsibility as a school administrator to know your state staff development requirements and the process for submission and approval of all professional and staff development hours.
 Professional Learning Board can not guarantee acceptance by your school, district, state Department of Education or local authority.

 Back to Top